NJ Transit: Commuter rail

-Additional special event service is provided on the Meadowlands Rail Line.

-NJT operates over 100 diesel locomotives, of which 11 are supplied by Metro-North Railroad as part of an operating agreement for the Port Jervis Line, and 61 electric locomotives.
-It has over 650 push-pull cars, of which 65 are supplied by Metro-North, and 230 electric multiple unit cars.

 Police

 The New Jersey Transit Police Department (NJTPD) is the transit police agency of NJ Transit.
 New Jersey Transit Police operates under the authority of Chapter 27 of the NJ Revised Statutes.
 Title 27:25-15.1 states in part "The Transit Police Officers so appointed shall have general authority, without limitation, to exercise police powers and duties, as provided by law for police officers and law enforcement officers, in all criminal and traffic matters at all times throughout the State and, in addition, to enforce such rules and regulations as the corporation shall adopt and deem appropriate."

 One of the primary responsibilities of NJ Transit Police is to provide police services and security to the hundreds of bus terminals, rail stations, light-rail stations and all other property owned, operated and leased by NJ Transit throughout the state.
 The Department employs approximately 250 sworn police officers.